(1836 - 1863)

 On the Campaign

-He commanded the 42nd at Antietam as the senior officer present.
+He commanded the 42nd at Antietam as the senior officer present after Lieutenant Colonel Bomford was wounded.

 The rest of the War

-He was promoted Colonel of the Regiment on 17 March 1863 and led them at Gettysburg.
-Colonel Mallon was acting in command of the Third Brigade, Webb's 2nd Division, 2nd Army Corps at Bristoe Station, where he was killed in action on 14 October 1863.
+He was promoted to Colonel of the Regiment on 17 March 1863 and led them at Gettysburg.
+He was acting in command of the Third Brigade, Webb's 2nd Division, 2nd Army Corps at Bristoe Station, VA, where he was killed in action on 14 October 1863.

 References & notes